santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 ## Why the main() function does not need a declaration in C/C++?
 * The compiler does not need a forward declaration for main().
 * In C++, since a user program never calls main, so technically it never needs a declaration before the definition.
-(Note that you could provide one if you wished.
-There is nothing special about a declaration of main in this regard.)
 * In C, a program can call main.
 In that case, it does require that a declaration be visible before the call.
 * Note that main does need to be known to the code that calls it.
 This is special code in what is typically called the C++ runtime startup code.
 The linker includes that code for you automatically when you are linking a C++ program with the appropriate linker options.
 Whatever language that code is written in, it has whatever declaration of main it needs in order to call it properly.
 * Technically though, all definitions are also declarations, so your definition of main also declares main.
+The compiler does not need a forward declaration for main(), the definiton is accepted by the compiler as the declaration of main().